Ecofascism: Nazism

 The authors Janet Biehl and Peter Staudenmaier suggest that the synthesis of fascism and environmentalism began with Nazism, stating that 19th and 20th century Germany was an early center of ecofascist thought, finding its antecedents in many prominent natural scientists and environmentalists, including Ernst Moritz Arndt, Wilhelm Heinrich Riehl, and Ernst Haeckel.
 With the works and ideas of such individuals being later established as policies in the Nazi regime.
 This is supported by other researchers who identify the Völkisch movement as an ideological originator of later ecofascism.
 In Biehl and Staudenmaier's book Ecofascism: Lessons from the German Experience, they note the Nazi Party's interest in ecology, and suggest their interest was "linked with traditional agrarian romanticism and hostility to urban civilization".
-With Zimmerman pointing to the works of conservationist and Nazi Walther Schoenichen as having pertinence to later ecofascism and similarities to developments in deep ecological understanding.
+With Sam Moore and Alex Roberts pointing to the works of conservationist and Nazi Walther Schoenichen as intertwining such romantic views of nature, the need to protect the natural environment, and the supposed necessity of struggle between racial groups, with Zimmerman highlighting how Schoenichen's works have had pertinence to later ecofascism and similarities to developments in deep ecological understanding.

 During the Nazi rise to power, there was strong support for the Nazis among German environmentalists and conservationists.
 Richard Walther Darré, a leading Nazi ideologist and Reich Minister of Food and Agriculture who invented the term "Blood and Soil", developed a concept of the nation having a mystic connection with their homeland, and as such, the nation was dutybound to take care of the land.
-This was supported by other Nazi theorists such as Alfred Rosenberg who wrote of how society's move from agricultural systems to industrialised systems broke their connection to nature and contributed to the death of the Volk.
+This slogan is viewed not only as a key part of far-right extremism but as a clear ideological expression of ecofascist thought.
+This mystic connection was supported by other Nazi theorists such as Alfred Rosenberg who wrote of how society's move from agricultural systems to industrialised systems broke their connection to nature and contributed to the death of the Volk.
 Similar sentiments are found in speeches from Fascist Italy's Minister of Agriculture Giuseppe Tassinari.
 Because of this, modern ecofascists cite the Nazi Party as an origin point of ecofascism.
 Beyond Darré, Rudolf Hess and Fritz Todt are viewed as representatives of environmentalism within the Nazi party.
 Roger Griffin has also pointed to the glorification of wildlife in Nazi art and ruralism in the novels of the fascist sympathisers Knut Hamsun and Henry Williamson as examples.
+Other projects under the Nazis sought to recreate "the mythical German landscape of ancient times, when the Aryan race was pure and unthreatened."
+This was pursued through the attempt to de-extinct the aurochs and the tarpan, building on the prior work of the brothers Heinz and Lutz Heck in developing the Heck cattle and Heck horse.